Grapefruit And Blood Pressure Medication: Which Interact?

 For those unwilling to eliminate grapefruit, medication switching might be an option.
 Moving from a calcium channel blocker to an ACE inhibitor or ARB could allow grapefruit consumption while maintaining blood pressure control.
 However, this approach requires careful medical supervision and monitoring, as different medications have varying effects and side effect profiles.

-Some patients worry about other potential interactions, wondering about things like whether gabapentin lower blood pressure or concerns about hair loss from blood pressure medications.
+Some patients worry about other potential interactions, wondering about things like whether gabapentin can lower blood pressure or concerns about hair loss from blood pressure medications.
 These concerns highlight the importance of having comprehensive discussions with healthcare providers about all aspects of your medication regimen.

 Frequently Asked Questions